MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/syntex-overview.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn about the capabilities and features in Microsoft SharePoint Syntex.
+description: Learn about the capabilities and features in SharePoint Syntex.
 ---

 # Overview of Microsoft SharePoint Syntex